Near-Optimal Algorithms for Making the Gradient Small in Stochastic Minimax Optimization: The Recursive Anchored Iteration

-\end{lem} Lemma~\ref{lem:RAL} indicates we can make $\|F(z_S)\|$ small if the subroutine provide $z_s$ that is sufficiently close to $z_{s-1}^*$ at each round.
-The recursive definition of $f_s$ means the condition numbers of the sub-problems is decreasing with the iteration of RAIN.
-Hence, achieving high accurate solution of problem (\ref{prob:sub}) will not be expensive for large $s$.
-By designing the stochastic sub-problem solver carefully, the SFO complexity of RAIN could nearly match the lower bound of our problem.
+\begin{rmk} We directly set $\gamma = 1$ for the simplification of the proof.
+In fact, setting $\gamma$ to be any positive constant would lead to the upper bound of the same order. \end{rmk} Lemma~\ref{lem:RAL} indicates we can make $\|F(z_S)\|$ small if the subroutine provide $z_s$ that is sufficiently close to $z_{s-1}^*$ at each round.
+The recursive definition of $f_s(x,y)$ means the condition numbers of the sub-problems is decreasing with the iteration of RAIN.
+Hence, achieving an accurate solution to sub-problem (\ref{prob:sub}) will not be too expensive for large $s$.
+We will show that the total SFO complexity of RAIN could nearly match the lower bound by designing the sub-problem solver carefully.